Edmund B. Gregory

-Edmund Bristol Gregory (July 4, 1882 – January 26, 1961) was a lieutenant general in the United States Army.
+Edmund Bristol Gregory (July 4, 1882 – January 26, 1961) was a Lieutenant General in the United States Army who served as Quartermaster General during World War II.

 Early life and education

 Gregory was born at Storm Lake, Iowa, on July 4, 1882.

-He graduated from the United States Military Academy at West Point in 1904, and was commissioned a second lieutenant in the infantry.
+He graduated from the United States Military Academy at West Point in 1904, and was commissioned a second lieutenant in the Infantry.

 Military career

 Gregory served with the 14th Infantry Regiment in the Philippines from 1904 to 1905.
 From 1905 to 1908 he was assigned to Vancouver Barracks in Washington.

 He was again assigned to duty in the Philippines, serving from 1908 to 1910, when he was transferred to Fort William Henry Harrison, Montana, where he remained until 1911.

 From 1911 to 1912 he was professor of history and English at West Point.
 He then went to the Philippines for the third time, serving there until 1916.

-Gregory served at the General Supply Depot in Jeffersonville, Indiana, from 1917 to 1921 and transferred from the infantry to Quartermaster in 1920.
+Gregory served at the General Supply Depot in Jeffersonville, Indiana, from 1917 to 1921 and transferred from the Infantry to Quartermaster in 1920.
 From 1921 to 1922 he was assistant supply officer at Atlanta, Georgia's General Intermediate Depot.

 He served in Shanghai, China, from 1922 to 1924 and was an advisor to the New York National Guard from 1924 to 1927.
-Gregory was then assigned to the Office of the Quartermaster General in Washington, D.C. where he served from 1928 to 1933, and he received a master's of business administration degree from Harvard University in 1929.
+Gregory was then assigned to the Office of the Quartermaster General in Washington, D.C., where he served from 1928 to 1933, and he received a master's of business administration degree from Harvard University in 1929.

 From 1933 to 1936 Gregory was assigned to Headquarters, II Corps and he graduated from the Army War College in 1937.

 Gregory served again in the Office of Quartermaster General beginning in 1937, and in 1940 he was appointed as the Army's Quartermaster General, advancing from Colonel directly to Major General.
 In 1945 he was promoted to Lieutenant General, the first Quartermaster Officer to attain this rank.
-As Quartermaster General during World War II, he oversaw the development, procurement and distribution of billions of dollars worth of equipment and supplies.
+As Quartermaster General during World War II, he oversaw the development, procurement and distribution of billions of dollars' worth of equipment and supplies.
 Gregory also supervised the training of thousands of quartermaster soldiers.
 In addition, he had responsibility for over 900,000 civilian personnel employed by contractors to produce supplies, equipment, ammunition and vehicles for the war effort.

 After the war he was assigned as Chairman of the War Assets Corporation, responsible for disposing of the surplus of wartime bases, supplies and equipment, where he served until his 1946 retirement.

 Death and legacy

-General Gregory died at Walter Reed Army Hospital in Washington, D.C. on January 26, 1961, and was buried in Section 2, Lot E 134-2 at Arlington National Cemetery.
+General Gregory died at Walter Reed Army Hospital in Washington, D.C., on January 26, 1961, and was buried in Section 2, Lot E 134–2 at Arlington National Cemetery.